-- A program is correct if it is always consistent with its specification. - Depends on quality and detail of requirements. - Easy to show with respect to a weak specification. - Often impossible to prove with a detailed specification. - Correctness is rarely provably achieved.
+- A program is correct if it is always consistent with its specification. - Depends on quality and complexity of requirements and system. - Easy to show with a weak specification. - Often impossible with a detailed specification. - Rarely provably achieved.

 Reliability

 - Statistical approximation of correctness. - The likelihood of correct behavior from some period of observed behavior. - Time period, number of system executions - Measured relative to a specification and usage profile (expected pattern of interaction). - Dependent on how the system is used by a type of user.